- Last updated:

 The aim of the plan is to promote understanding between Aboriginal and Torres Strait Islander communities and other Australians living on the Sunshine Coast.

-Council recognises and values Aboriginal and/or Torres Strait Islanders for their positive inputs to this region.
-Their community have a connection in history, heritage and culture.
+Council recognises and values Aboriginal and Torres Strait Islander people for their positive inputs to this region.
+Their community have an important connection in our history, heritage and culture.

 It is the goal of the plan that council will continue to work in partnership with: